 The Land Northward was a highly prized piece of land.
 The Nephites protected it at all costs.
 The Jaredites lived there exclusively.

 The reason it was called the Narrow Passage was because of an inland body of water called the Sea that Divides the Land, as referenced above.
-We know that the passage ran along the West Sea, (Hagoth traveled north from where he put his boat in.) connecting the Land Southward with the Land Northward.
+We know that the passage ran along the West Sea (Hagoth traveled north) connecting the Land Southward with the Land Northward.
 In other words the passage ran north to south, not east to west as some have assumed.
 [Note that Alma 50:34 above says the narrow pass was narrow enough to head off an army; it was not miles wide.]